 To tell us about your consortium:

-Once a form has been submitted by the co-ordinator, we will contact each centre individually to confirm their membership of the consortium.
+Once the form has been submitted by the co-ordinator, we will contact each centre individually to confirm their membership of the consortium.

 The consortium co-ordinator must make sure internal standardisation is carried out across the whole consortium.